 SPECIAL NOTICE: Because of the on going COVID-19 pandemic, no loan returns should be shipped without prior notification, and collection visits, loan requests, gifts, exchanges, etc. should be coordinated with the appropriate curatorial staff.
 We appreciate your patience as we work through our backlog and any inconvenience or delays this may cause in processing your request.

 The Herbarium grants loans of specimens to institutions for study by affiliated individuals.
 The borrowing herbarium has the responsibility for the secure custody and proper return of the specimens.
 Specimens may not be removed from the institution to which they were loaned without prior permission and appropriate paperwork.
 By accepting a loan from MICH, recipients consent to study the material according to the following guidelines:

-- Loan requests for plants (including algae) and bryophytes must be addressed to the Director (Christopher Dick – email@example.com) or the Senior Collection Manager (Richard Rabeler – firstname.lastname@example.org).
-Loan requests for fungi and lichens must be addressed to the Curator of Fungi (Timothy Y. James — email@example.com).
-If destructive sampling for DNA is desired, the request must include this information.
-Please indicate if you require material for DNA extraction exclusively.
-Because the loan is under the responsibility of the receiving institution, the request must come from the Director of a unit or the Curator responsible for a unit.
-All requests must be approved by the Director of the University of Michigan Herbarium (or Assistant Director in his/her absence) or the Curator of Fungi.
+- Loan requests: Address requests for plants ( algae, bryophytes, and vascular plants) to the Curator of Plants (Christopher Dick – email@example.com).
+Address loan requests for fungi and lichens to the Curator of Fungi (Timothy Y. James — firstname.lastname@example.org).
+The request must come from the Director of a unit or the Curator responsible for a unit.
+Because the loan is under the responsibility of the receiving institution, the loan must be signed for by the person authorized to take institutional responsibility for it.
 The Herbarium reserves the right to restrict the size of loans or to decline a loan request.

-- The Herbarium makes no express or implied warranty as to the accuracy or completeness of the label data or identifications.
+- Disclaimer: The Herbarium makes no express or implied warranty as to the accuracy or completeness of the label data or identifications.